-Speculating about how much revenue you can generate from a WordPress blog is fun, but tricky.
+Speculating about how much revenue you can generate from a WordPress website is fun, but tricky.

 It depends on a wide range of factors including your niche, traffic quantity and quality - and how aggressive you want to be.

 The good thing about monetizing a WordPress blog though is that it’s a tried and tested path.
-Bloggers have been making great money through WordPress for years – there’s no shortage of examples to learn from and observe.
+WordPress users have been making great money through their websites for years - there’s no shortage of examples to learn from and observe.

 Indeed, many big names in the blogging industry often publish their annual blogging income reports to share some insight on this topic.
 Looking at these reports, we see a wide range of figures.